 Its many lovely lakes draw the bulk of tourists to Carinthia.
 However, Austria’s southernmost state also has excellent winter sports regions.

 The warm climate, predominantly influenced by the Adriatic and Mediterranean, raises air and water temperatures in the state to enjoyable levels during the summer.
 Therefore, even though it does not belong to Austria’s natural flora, you should not be surprised if you see palm trees along waterfronts or in parks in Carinthia.

 Around 70 % of the tourists visit Carinthia during the summer months (June – August).
 Not solely, but primarily attracted to the state’s lovely lakes.
 You will not find a defined lake district, as the lakes are spread out.
 Notwithstanding, choosing which ones to visit can be tricky since they all have their appeal.
 From the largest, Wörthersee, to one of the smallest, such as Tigringer See, they are all great bathing lakes.

 Carinthia’s lakes come with the Alps as a splendid backdrop.
-Whereas the Klagenfurt basin has lowlands that take up about one-fifth of the state, Carinthia is dominated by mountains.
-Except for the main Alpine ridge in the northwest, there are not as many ski slopes in the state as compared to Tyrol or SalzburgerLand.
-This is because plenty of sunshine and warmer weather tends to melt the snow earlier in this part of Austria.
+Whereas the Klagenfurt basin has lowlands that comprise about one-fifth of the state, Carinthia is dominated by mountains.
+Except for the main Alpine ridge in the northwest, there are not as many ski slopes in the state as Tyrol or SalzburgerLand.
+This is because plenty of sunshine and warmer weather tend to melt the snow earlier in this part of Austria.
 Nevertheless, there are plenty of slopes where you can unfold on snow.

 Carinthia’s 24 ski areas offer more than 800 kilometres of pistes.
 From the Mölltaler Gletscher (Glacier) at 3100 meters above sea level, where you can ski all year, to Weissensee, where you can cross-country ski or ice skate.
-The state’s winter sports areas are spread from east to west and north to south.
+The state’s winter sports areas are spread east to west and north to south.
 There are also plenty of opportunities to enjoy the winter wonderland without skis.
 Many winter sports areas also offer their visitors marked winter wandering trails and guided snowshoe walks.

 << Click on the images to enlarge >>